 - Build, manage and sustain the internal business relationships necessary to support achievement of fundraising goals.

 - Generate revenue through coordinated fundraising activities.
-You will meet approved annual fundraising goals by planning and executing the Jump Rope for Heart fundraising program.
+You will meet approved annual fundraising goals by planning and executing Hockey Heroes Weekend and My Own Fundraiser Fundraising events.

 - Nurture relationships.
 You will recognize, encourage and reach out to established supporters.
-You will proactively approach community members with the goal of acquiring new local corporate participation, sponsorship, and donations.
+You will proactively approach businesses in Saskatoon community with the goal of acquiring new local corporate participation, sponsorship, and donations.

 - Collaborate.
 You will work closely with the Manager, Community Fundraising and program team to manage a promotion and communications plan for each event.
-You will deliver a variety of presentations and presentations and kick-off events to workplaces, community groups and schools.
+You will deliver a variety of presentations and participate in networking events.

 - Champion success.
 You will support and inspire event organizers, participants and volunteers to be successful in their desire to support Heart & Stroke.
 You will assist teams and individuals with online fundraising.